 God’s leading will be unavoidable.
 By saying this I don’t mean that we cannot rebel and go the other way.
 Jonah certainly did.
 But what happened to Jonah?
 He ended up right where God wanted him, doing what God wanted him to do in spite of his initial rebellion.
 I am saying that we don’t have to worry about missing God’s leading.
 If we happen to turn away from it the first time, God will bring it back around.
 It will eventually become the only real choice no matter which way we turn.

 Let me share how this played out in my own life.
 After around eight years as an Air Traffic Controller I sensed that God had something else in store for me.
 I had felt that leading before, earlier in my life, and I ignored it.
 That led to my “big fish” story and, like Jonah’s, it was not pretty.
 I was not about to go through that again so I committed to take action.
-Becoming a missionary wasn’t a clear choice, even though both my wife’s and my parents are missionaries.
+Becoming a mission worker wasn’t a clear choice, even though both my wife’s and my parents are mission workers.
 All I knew was that it was time for a change.
 So we followed the obvious path and started to apply to different air traffic jobs which were available.
 One by one these doors continued to close while, in the mean time, God gently kept bringing missions to our minds through music we were listening to, sermons we were hearing, and books we were reading.

-Finally, we realized that we were not treating the opportunity to be involved as missionaries in the same way we were approaching other “job” opportunities.
+Finally, we realized that we were not treating the opportunity to be involved as mission workers in the same way we were approaching other “job” opportunities.
 We were taking initial steps toward all other openings but were not taking any steps toward missions.
 After much prayer, we determined to take a step toward cross-cultural ministry.
 That door stayed open and we have been on that path ever since.

 As a mobilizer I am saying, “Don’t go!” unless God leaves you no other choice.
 Consider this.
 It is as rebellious to pursue missions out of God’s will as it is rebellious to turn away if he is leading in that direction.
 Our responsibility is obedience.
 God’s responsibility is bringing the lost world to himself.
 As we are obedient, he will use us in his work as he pleases, wherever he places us.
 As we remain in him fruit happens.